Wilson's disease is a rare genetic disorder caused by a mutation in the ATP7B gene, affecting the

 adults.
 Children often experience liver-related symptoms, such as hepatomegaly

-(enlarged liver) and jaundice, while adults may present with neurological symptoms,
+(enlarged liver) and jaundice, while adults may present with neurological

 such as tremors and difficulty with movement.
-However, both age groups can exhibit a
+However, both age groups can

 combination of liver and neurological symptoms.